 If you believe that you or a loved one has suffered injury due to an all-metal hip implant, the Chicago metal-on-metal hip implant lawyers of Salvi, Schostok & Pritchard P.C., can help you.

-We have earned more than $800 million in damages for our clients, including in excess of 198 multimillion-dollar verdicts and settlements.
+We have earned more than $1 billion in damages for our clients, including in excess of 225 multimillion-dollar verdicts and settlements.
 Schedule a free consultation about your case.
 Call us toll free or complete our online form.
 We’re ready to help you today.

-If you believe that you were injured or lost a loved one due to an all-metal hip implant, contact Salvi, Schostok & Pritchard P.C., today.
+If you believe that you were injured or lost a loved one due to an all-metal hip implant, contact a Chicago defective hip implant attorney at Salvi, Schostok & Pritchard P.C., today.
 Our firm has obtained more than $950 million for our clients, including more than 209 multimillion-dollar verdicts and settlements.
 We can go to work on securing relief for you and your family.

 Call us at today toll free for a free, no-obligation consultation or fill out our online form.